mantidproject/mantid/docs/source/release/v4.0.0/indirect_inelastic.rst

   are now disabled while a tab is running or plotting.
 - It is now possible to choose which spectrum to Plot Output for in the S(Q,w) Tab.

+Bugfixes
+########
+- A bug where the output reduced files had large file sizes depending on the size of the batch being reduced from the :ref:`ISISIndirectEnergyTransfer <algm-ISISIndirectEnergyTransfer>` algorithm on the ISISEnergyTransfer has been fixed.
+The :ref:`ISISIndirectEnergyTransferWrapper <algm-ISISIndirectEnergyTransferWrapper>` algorithm should be used instead in order to avoid these large file sizes.
+- A bug where using a cropped calibration file (from a previous run) on the ISISEnergyTransfer interface would cause an error has been fixed.

 Bayes Interface
 ---------------